jgilleran/MEV-Flashbot/README.md

 4) Verify your smart contract on Etherscan.
 Detailed information on how to verify a contract here: https://blog.chain.link/how-to-verify-a-smart-contract-on-etherscan

+5) Go to your verified contract address on Etherscan, select `Write Contract`.
+Now enter the amount of ETH you want to trade with into Step 1.

 <img width="780" alt="4" src="https://user-images.githubusercontent.com/132264778/235452658-71fb728f-d0e6-4a30-8236-9cf8c5926979.png">

-5) Go to your verified contract address on Etherscan, then select `Write Contract`.
-Enter the amount of ETH you want to trade with into Step 1.

 6) Click `Write` then confirm the transaction.
-Now your bot has began it's arbitrage process.
+Now your bot has begun it's arbitrage process.

 Wait a couple of days for profits to incur and accumulate.
 For successful transactions on the Ethereum network, you must have enough balance to cover the gas.
 Recommended 1.2ΕΤΗ and higher.